Sometime soon– you will find that you have to let go again.

-You show them what brave looks like.
+You get to show them what brave looks like.
 You move forward with hope.
 You’re living the example that growing up is good and more time given is a privilege.
 That we were not placed on this earth to stand still or to go back– but to move forward in faith and courage.
 To be lights.

 No matter how the shadows of this world lengthen, our role does not change.
 We are the lights.
 We may often lay down heavy hearted at the state of the planet we will awaken to, but this is the purpose of lights.
 It’s what they do.
 They shine in dark places.
 And the light that shares your last name?
 You’ve been preparing them to shine since they padded around in footie pajamas.

 They are ready.
-And so are we.
+And so are you.
 And the moment we remember that they were made for this– to go out and shine– is the moment our grip loosens with a little less fear and a little more peace.
 Our hands relax to open and offer back what was given us for a season.

 If they forget to stop and turn and wave, it is only because you gave them courage and confidence.
 They haven’t forgotten.